 Hope Warshaw, MMSc, RD, CDE, BC-ADM, is a Registered Dietitian and Certified Diabetes Educator.
 Her career in delivering diabetes care and education has spanned nearly 40 years.
 She has owned and operated Hope Warshaw Associates, LLC, a consulting practice, about 25 years.
 She has been actively involved with promoting the role and value of peer support to people with diabetes, caregivers and healthcare providers for nearly a decade.
 She has been engaged in this work with other diabetes healthcare providers and leaders of peer support communities.
 She has been a longtime volunteer for several diabetes-focused organizations.
-She served as President of the Association of Diabetes Care & Education Specialists (ADCES) in 2016 after serving for several years on their Board of Directors.
-Currently serves in the role of secretary on the Academy and Nutrition and Dietetics Foundation Board.
+She served as President of the Association of Diabetes Care and Education Specialists (ADCES) in 2016 after serving for several years on their Board of Directors.
+Currently serves on the Academy and Nutrition and Dietetics Foundation Board.
 She currently lives, plays and works in the beautiful mountains of western North Carolina in Asheville.Get their bookView their FacebookView their InstagramView their LinkedInView their Twitter

 It was roughly a decade ago when I discovered a small, yet mighty and growing, contingent of people with diabetes (PWD) who were using social media to network and support each other.
 Alongside several Peer Support Communities (PSC) were cropping up.
 Concomitantly I began to dip my toes into social media with the thought of using this medium to promote my business and interact with colleagues.
 Little did I know that lurking on the dynamic connections PWD were making via social networking platforms would lead me to do some of the most fulfilling work of my career in diabetes care!